Stuyk/altv-athena/src/core/client/rmlui/fonts/README.md

 The easiest place to test a font is probably the input box.

-Introducing a corrupted font in the input box will instantly crash your client.
+Introducing a corrupted font in the input box, or any rmlui interface will instantly crash your client.

 **YOU CANNOT SPECIFY MULTIPLE FONTS IN font-family**

 You have been warned.

+This cannot be fixed; use a different font.